UMAprotocol/UMIPs/Implementations/suTVL-KPI.md

 **Additional information for UMA DVM participants:**

 ## Intended Application:
-It is intended to deploy the documented KPI Options on Polygon network using [LSP Contract](https://github.com/UMAprotocol/protocol/blob/master/packages/core/contracts/financial-templates/long-short-pair/LongShortPair.sol) with 'General_KPI' price identifier approved in [UMIP-117](https://github.com/UMAprotocol/UMIPs/blob/master/UMIPs/umip-117.md).
+It is intended to deploy the documented KPI Options on the Ethereum mainnet network using [LSP Contract](https://github.com/UMAprotocol/protocol/blob/master/packages/core/contracts/financial-templates/long-short-pair/LongShortPair.sol) with 'General_KPI' price identifier approved in [UMIP-117](https://github.com/UMAprotocol/UMIPs/blob/master/UMIPs/umip-117.md).
 This contract would use [Linear LSP FPL](https://github.com/UMAprotocol/protocol/blob/master/packages/core/contracts/financial-templates/common/financial-product-libraries/long-short-pair-libraries/LinearLongShortPairFinancialProductLibrary.sol) with the 'lowerBound' set to 0 and the 'upperBound' set to 1.

 'collateralPerPair' parameter for the LSP contract would be set to 1 so that the maximum payout per KPI option would reach 1 UMA if the max value denominated in 10k ETH is reached at the request timestamp.